sriramss/docs-csm/002-LIVECD-CREATION.md

 # LiveCD Setup

 This page will assist you with configuring the LiveCD, a.k.a.
-Shasta Pre-Install Toolkit.
+CRAY Pre-Install Toolkit.

 ### Requirements: